 Unfortunately, Snapfish’s interface has a number of frustrating limitations and missing tools.
 The large library of backgrounds has no search engine and is organized into obscure, non-descriptive categories.
 The text tool has no italics, underline or bold, and the interface has no drop shadow for text, photos or clip art.
 All colors – for text, borders and solid backgrounds – are selected from unnamed color blocks.
 Furthermore, the borders library has no recently-used area, as there is for background and text colors.
 That means that when I tried to match, for instance, my text color to the page’s photo borders, the frustrating process involved scrolling through the blocks then hunting-and-pecking.

-In the calendar interface, creating a photographic date box event was a simple drag and drop a photo (but not clip art) directly onto any date box in the calendar grid.
-If you double-click on a date box, it opens a window where you can add both a photo and a caption to the date, as well as zoom the photo within the date and/or opening the photo edit window.
+In the calendar interface, creating a photographic date box event was a simple drag and drop onto any date box in the calendar grid.
+Or double-click on a date box, to open a window for adding both a photo and a caption to the date, as well as zooming/panning the photo within the date and/or opening the photo edit window.
 The date caption has full use of the text tool.

 Snapfish photo book

 Snapfish’s printed photo book isn’t quite up to par.
 Even after just a few openings and closings, the binding glue was already separating.
 The black end papers have a bit of texture, but no flyleaf.
 The semi-gloss paper is an okay weight, with a pleasant smooth feel.